xregistry/spec/core/spec.md

 **`stickydefaultversion`**
 - Type: Boolean
-- Description: indicates whether or not the "default" Version has been explicitly set or whether the "default" Version is always the newest one.
-A value of `true` means that it was chosen by a client and the value of the "default" Version will not change until explicitly changed or that Version is deleted
+- Description: indicates whether or not the "default" Version has been explicitly set or whether the "default" Version is always the newest one based on the `createdat` timestamp.
+A value of `true` means that it has been explicitly set and the value of `defaultversionid` MUST NOT change if newer Versions are added.
+A value of `false` means the default Version MUST be the newest.

+  When set to true, if the default Version is deleted, then without any indication of which Version is to become the new default Version, the sticky aspect MUST be disabled and the default Version MUST be the newest Version.

+  Note: if there is more than one Version with the newest `createdat` value, then the Version chosen by the server will be indeterminate

 - Constraints:
-  - REQUIRED in responses when the value is `true`, OPTIONAL when `false`
+  - When not present, the default value is `false`
-  - REQUIRED in document view when the value is `true`, OPTIONAL when `false`
+  - REQUIRED when `true`, otherwise OPTIONAL
-  - If present, MUST be either `true` or `false`, case sensitive
+  - If present in a request, it MUST be either `true` or `false, case sensitive.
+However, a value of `null` has the same meaning as deleting the attribute, implicitly setting it to `false`
-  - If not present in responses, the default value MUST be `false`
-  - If present in requests, it MUST be silently ignored
+  - Since this attribute and `defaultversionid` are closely related, the processing of them in a request message MUST adhere to the following:
+    - The `stickydefaultversion` attribute is applied first.
+As a reminder, in the `PATCH` case, if this attribute is missing in the request then this attribute remains unchanged in the Resource
+    - If the resulting value of this attribute is `false` then the sticky aspect MUST be turned off, and any `defaultversionid` in the request MUST be ignored.
+The newest Version MUST be the default Version.
+    - If the resulting value of this attribute is `true` then the sticky aspect MUST be turned on, and any `defaultversionid` attribute from the request is applied - where a value of `null` means "newest".
+A reference to a Version that does not exist MUST generate an error
 - Examples:
   - `true`, `false`